 Upon submission, USHS will review the preliminary Prospective Applicant File for completeness, accuracy, and adherence to program policies and procedures.
-Once the file is complete, if the Prospective Applicant is determined to be ineligible for USHS housing, USHS will notify the Prospective Applicant and the Provider Agency.
+Once the file is complete, if the Prospective Applicant is determined to be ineligible for USHS housing, USHS will notify the Prospective Applicant and the Provider Agency and include the applicable Notice of Incompatibility and the USHS Grievance Procedure and VAWA documents.
 The Provider Agency will notify the Prospective Applicant and provide information on the right to appeal through the USHS Grievance Process.